About Us

 Kathleen Legaspi, BSW, RSW - Senior Manager, TeleCheck Program

-Victoria Bello - Coordinator, Volunteer Services
+Victoria Bello - Supervisor, Volunteer Services

 Rose Ford - Donor Management & Communications